 Editorially, story selection often favors the more centrist right with stories moderately negative toward Democrats such as this Why Is the Democratic Party Even Having Another Debate?, while at the same time not always reporting favorably on President Trump such as this: Trump Has a Chance to Unite Americans on Coronavirus.
 A quote from the article reads, “It appears finally to have been enough for Donald Trump.
 The president, who in recent weeks has frequently downplayed the severity of the coronavirus, addressed the nation about the crisis Wednesday night.”

-We do not review podcasts, however, we did review The Dispatch’s fact checks and found them credible and accurate.
-A review, of their fact checks, demonstrates that they check both Democrats and Republicans such as this: Has Donald Trump ‘Always Known’ Coronavirus ‘Is a Pandemic’? and Did Joe Biden Really Say ‘We Can Only Re-Elect Donald Trump’?
-(The Dispatch is a signatory of the International Fact-Checking Network which MBFC uses to fact check sources) In general, The Dispatch reports news factually with a moderate conservative bias in story selection and editorial content.
+We do not review podcasts; however, we reviewed The Dispatch’s fact checks and found them credible and accurate.
+A review of their fact checks demonstrates that they check both Democrats and Republicans such as this: Has Donald Trump ‘Always Known’ Coronavirus ‘Is a Pandemic’? and Did Joe Biden Really Say ‘We Can Only Re-Elect Donald Trump’?
+(The Dispatch is a signatory of the International Fact-Checking Network, which MBFC uses to fact check sources) In general, The Dispatch reports news factually with a moderate conservative bias in story selection and editorial content.

 Failed Fact Checks